One of our Nobles is Missing

 He’d been on Narmada for nearly three months, enjoying an extended break from the tedium of managing the family’s agricultural concerns on Kolan.
 His uncle, Baronet Fletcher, had agreed to manage things for a while, since Harper was having a hard time adjusting to regular life after twenty years with the Merchants.
 His nights here were filled with entertainment of all sorts and drinking – quite a bit of drinking, actually – and sleeping off his hangovers in this modest efficiency unit a hundred stories above the street.

 The door pager sounded again, cutting painfully through the semi-conscious fog he’d nearly lulled himself back into.
-“Your Grace,” said a voice over the intercom, “this is security.
+“Your Lordship,” said a voice over the intercom, “this is security.
 If you do not come to the door immediately, I will override its security code and enter.”

 Harper threw the pillow that had been covering his head aside.
 “All right, all right!” he shouted as he lurched out of his bed.
 “I’m coming!”
 As he stomped across the floor to the door, he growled under his breath that whoever was responsible was going to answer for this.

 He opened the door to see a pair of the arcology’s security officers standing there, along with two Imperial Army Military Police officers as well.
 He opened his mouth and then closed it.
 “Whatever it is,” he said at last, “I didn’t do it.”